pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     5. A solution function, which will indicate when we have discovered a complete solution.

-#### Practice questions
+#### actice questions

--   **What is the main principle behind greedy algorithms?**
+-   **What is the main inciple behind greedy algorithms?**
-    -   The main principle behind greedy algorithms is to always, in any given decision point, to select the locally optimal choice and hope that it leads to a globally optimal choice (which has no guarentee).
+    -   The main inciple behind greedy algorithms is to always, in any given decision point, to select the locally optimal choice and hope that it leads to a globally optimal choice (which has no guarentee).

--   **Why does the greedy algorithm work for the coin changing problem given the US coin system?**
+-   **Why does the greedy algorithm work for the coin changing oblem given the US coin system?**
-    -   The US coin system placed in a set of integers has the property of being a **matroid**.
+    -   The US coin system placed in a set of integers has the operty of being a **matroid**.

--   **What is the idea in Huffman encoding in order to achieve data compression?
+-   **What is the idea in Huffman encoding in order to achieve data comession?
-    What is the prefix-free property?**
+    What is the efix-free operty?**
-    -   Huffman oding is an entropy encoding algorithm used for lossless data compression.
+    -   Huffman oding is an entropy encoding algorithm used for lossless data comession.
     -   The term refers to the use of a variable-length code table for encoding a source symbol (such as a character in a file) where the variable-length code table has been derived in a particular way based on the estimated probability of occurance for each possible value of the source symbol.

--   **Provide the Huffman encoding algorithm and argue its running time.**
+-   **ovide the Huffman encoding algorithm and argue its running time.**

-    1. Create a leaf node for each symbol and add it to the priority queue.
+    1. Create a leaf node for each symbol and add it to the iority queue.
     2. While there is more than one node in the queue:
-        1. Remove the two nodes of highest priority (lowest probability) from the queue.
+        1. Remove the two nodes of highest iority (lowest probability) from the queue.
-        2. Create a new internal node with these two nodes as children and with probability equal to the sum of the two nodes probabilities.
+        2. Create a new internal node with these two nodes as children and with probability equal to the sum of the two nodes obabilities.
         3. Add the new node to the queue.

     3. The remaining node is the root node and the tree is complete.

--   **Prove the greedy choice property for the Huffman encoding algorithm (first lemma).**
+-   **ove the greedy choice operty for the Huffman encoding algorithm (first lemma).**

     > ***Lemma 16.2*** Let $C$ be an alphabet in which each character $c \in C$ has
     > frequency $f[c]$.
 Let $x$ and $y$ be two character in $C$ having the lowest
     > frequencies.
-Then there exists an optimal prefix code $C$ in which the codewords
+Then there exists an optimal efix code $C$ in which the codewords
     > for $x$ and $y$ have the same length and differ only in the last bit.

--   **Prove the optimal substructure property for the Huffman encoding algorithm (second lemma).**
+-   **ove the optimal substructure operty for the Huffman encoding algorithm (second lemma).**

 #### Related exercises